eli-techguy/FirstGithub/README.md

-# FirstGithub
+# This is my First Github
-My First Python Code
+This is also my First Python Code